lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README.md

 ![The Problem: A Fragile and Non-Verifiable Security Model](images/Slide6.PNG)

-*The Problem: A Fragile and Non-Verifiable Security Model*

 The diagram illustrates a traditional security architecture for AI inference applications showing:
 1. End user host sending inference data with bearer tokens and source IP to Bank Inference application in Sovereign Cloud
 2. Workload host requesting secrets from Customer-managed key vault using bearer/proof-of-possession tokens